-Plaintiffs are various non-profit organizations (Defending Education, Colorado Parent Advocacy Network, Protect Kids Colorado, and Do No Harm) and one individual (Dr. Travis Morrell).
+Plaintiffs are various non-profit organizations (Defending Education, Colorado Parent Advocacy Network, Protect Kids Colorado, and Do No Harm), two individuals (Dr. Travis Morrell and Dr. Valeri Leswing), and Dr. Leswing's medical practice, Mountain Pediatrics.

 - Defending Education is a nationwide, grassroots membership association whose members include parents, students, and others concerned about the state of education in America.
 Perry Decl. ¶3.
 In particular, the organization opposes the spread of harmful gender ideology among America's children and in America's schools and works to protect its members' First Amendment right to address individuals using biologically accurate pronouns, names, and terms.
 Id. ¶¶4-5.
 DE has members in Colorado who share its views, including Ms. Lori Gimelshteyn, the Executive Director of Colorado Parent Advocacy Network, and Ms. Erin Lee, the Executive Director of Protect Kids Colorado.
 Id. ¶6. - Colorado Parent Advocacy Network is a statewide, grassroots organization comprised of parents, educators, and other concerned Colorado citizens.
 Gimelshteyn Decl. ¶4.
 The organization's mission is to secure parental rights and promote a rigorous, non-political educational experience.
 Id. ¶¶4-5.
 In line with that mission, CPAN opposes the spread of controversial gender ideologies.
 Id. ¶4.
 CPAN accomplishes its mission through, among other means, public advocacy and education.
 Id. - Protect Kids Colorado is a statewide, grassroots organization supported by parents, educators, and other concerned Colorado citizens.
 Lee Decl. ¶4.
 The organization works to secure parents' rights to make decisions about their children's wellbeing and education, to raise awareness about the prevalence of gender ideologies and the dangers of gender-affirming treatments, and to oppose government attempts to allow biological males to compete in women's sports.
 Id. ¶¶4-5, 9.
 PKC furthers this mission through, among other means, public advocacy and education.
+Id. ¶4.

-Id. ¶4. - Do No Harm is a nationwide, grassroots membership organization whose members include healthcare professionals, students, patients, and policymakers.
+- Do No Harm is a nationwide, grassroots membership organization whose members include healthcare professionals, students, patients, and policymakers.
 Rasmussen Decl. ¶3.
 DNH works to ensure that medicine is driven by scientific evidence rather than politics.
 Id.
 To that end, it opposes divisive trends like youth-focused gender ideology and gender-affirming medical treatments.
 Id. ¶¶3-4.
-DNH has members in Colorado, including Dr. Travis Morrell, who share its views.
-Id. ¶6. - Dr. Travis Morrell is a licensed physician and a double board-certified dermatologist and dermatopathologist with a medical practice in Grand Junction, CO.
+DNH has members in Colorado who share its views, including Dr. Travis Morrell, Dr. Valeri Leswing, and Mountain Pediatrics.
+Id. ¶6. - Dr. Travis Morrell is a licensed physician and a double board-certified dermatologist and dermatopathologist who co-owns a medical practice in Grand Junction, CO.
 Morrell Decl. ¶¶3-4.
-Dr. Morrell treats many individual patients in his practice, including transgender-identifying individuals.
-Id. ¶6.
+Dr. Morrell treats many individual patients in his practice, including transgender-identifying, gender-dysphoric, and gender-questioning individuals.
+Id. ¶6. - Dr. Valeri Leswing is a licensed physician and practicing pediatrician in Colorado.
+Leswing Decl. ¶¶3-4.
+Dr. Leswing treats many individual patients in her practice, including transgender-identifying, gender-dysphoric, and gender-questioning individuals.
+Id. ¶7. - Mountain Pediatrics is Dr. Leswing's medical practice, located in Evergreen, CO.
+Id. ¶4.
+Dr. Leswing is the practice's sole owner and physician.
+Id.